 Is home ownership more expensive than you anticipated or dragging on your budget?
-Fortunately, at Ownwell, we’ve paired local tax experts with cutting-edge software to discover ways to save both residential and commercial property owners money.
+Fortunately, at Ownwell, we've paired local tax experts with cutting-edge software to help both residential and commercial property owners save money.

 One of the best ways to save is to ensure you have all of the homestead exemptions that you qualify for.
 Here's how to check your residence homestead exemption status in Texas.